 Minor (editorial) revisions are allowed and may be reviewed only by the internal examiner in agreement with the external examiner.
-Major revisions of the thesis with re-submission are not permitted in the case of the MSc by Research degree program unless a special case has been submitted to, and approved by, the Graduate and Research Committee.
+Major revisions of the thesis with re-submission are not permitted in the case of the MSc by Research degree program unless approved by the Graduate and Research Committee.